Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Liquid propane gas comes from natural gas wells and oil wells.

 Liquid propane gas is a fossil fuel that does not occur in isolation.
-Propane gas is found naturally in combination with other hydrocarbons.
+Propane is found naturally in combination with other hydrocarbons.

 Liquid propane gas is a co-product of natural gas processing and crude oil refining.